ashimjk/conventional-commit-tryout/README.md

 If this hook exists with a status other than 0, then commit fails.

 We can copy one of the sample file and paste it to `.git/hooks` directory.
 Also we need to make commit-msg script executable.
-To do that we can use `chomd +x commit-msg`.
+To do that we can use `chomd +x .git/hooks/commit-msg`.

 NOTE: To make `npx` available from anywhere, we need to use `$PATH` variable in the script.